Kurazume/HEARTS/README.md

 HEARTS provides interaction between a caregiver and a patient during care by overlaying the patient's face on a doll using an AR device such as HoloLens 2 or NrealLight.

-For more details, please see [here](https://robotics.ait.kyushu-u.ac.jp/en/archives/research/care).
+For more details, please watch [here](https://robotics.ait.kyushu-u.ac.jp/en/archives/research/care).

 ![AR-French_GitHub_1280x720_2](https://user-images.githubusercontent.com/9605301/204180448-e3231fe4-0e66-4d7d-8331-ff49840db125.png)